Informo/specs/content/trust-management/trust-authority.md

 In order to guide a new user through building his trusted network when they enters a Matrix room (i.e. an Informo federation), the room's administrator **can** provide a list of suggested TAs (2️⃣: stored in Matrix room state).
 These TAs will be proposed to the users if they doesn't know which TA they should trust first.

-As an additional security step, the client implementation maintainer **should** add the suggested trust authorities' public signing keys to the implementation's code base, so the user doesn't retrieve these keys through a potentially insecure network.
+As an additional security step, the client implementation maintainer **should** add the suggested trust authorities' public signature verification keys to the implementation's code base, so the user doesn't retrieve these keys through a potentially insecure network.
 This is an important step because these TAs represent the foundations of the user's trust network.
+In the event of an embedded public key getting compromised, trust authorities **must** make implementation maintainers aware of it, and implementation maintainers **must** release another version of their implementation which **must not** include the compromised key.

 ## Client implementations